 - A collection of pigment and paint samples created by international makers from many backgrounds, also documented within the digital booklet.

-If you are interested in contributing to or collaborating with Planting Pigments, please share your work on social media platforms with the hashtag #plantingpigments or send us a message through the Contact page.
+If you are interested in interacting or collaborating with Planting Pigments, please share your work on social media platforms with the hashtag #plantingpigments or send us a message through the Contact page.
 Please note that all content on this site falls under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 This site does not host commercial activity, though you may link to your site if you so choose.

 Planting Pigments is created by Jessie Wei-Hsuan Chen.